-Now, according to the head of the German Defense Ministry, the European Union, and without the army, contributes to security: "The EU unites military tasks, according to which we should better coordinate, with non-military ones, within which we invest in development and stability."
+Now, according to the head of the German Defense Ministry, the European Union, without the army, contributes to the security: "The EU unites the military tasks for which we should better coordinate, with non-military ones, within which we invest in development and stability."
 One of these contributions will be the European Defense Fund, which was announced by the EU High Representative for Foreign Affairs and Security, Federica Mogherini.
-"This is the way to maximize the added value that the EU can give its members in the field of security and defense," said the head of European diplomacy.
+"This is a way to maximize the added value that the EU can give its members in the field of security and defense," said the head of European diplomacy.
 "We intend to expand cooperation in the field of research, strengthening combat capability, carrying out by the European Union military and civil missions and operations."

 The construction of other new structures of the European Union continues.
 Thus, the European Prosecutor's Office will be created to combat international financial crimes.
 The ministers of justice of 20 EU countries agreed on this not so long ago at a meeting in Luxembourg, where the headquarters of the institution are planned to be located.
 Remain outside this project is allowed by the outgoing Union of Britain and its neighboring Ireland.